MyvinB/Algo-Learn/src/Company/Concepts/Questions.md

 Explain Spring boot model view controller
 Explain about a few modules in spring boot

-Q) why do we use controller advice? https://medium.com/@jovannypcg/understanding-springs-controlleradvice-cd96a364033f
+Q) why do we use controller advice? (remeber controller adivce is async ) https://medium.com/@jovannypcg/understanding-springs-controlleradvice-cd96a364033f

 Q)Explain the spring life cycle of a bean